mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 * there are 2048 time channels, or bins, per plot

 However, the NeXuS format allows a lot more information be stored in a data file than that listed above.
-As an example right click on the file name and select 'Sample Logs'.
+As an example right click on the file name and select 'Show Sample Logs'.
 A list of experiment and instrument parameters that have been logged during a measurement, from magnetic fields to sample temperatures, appears.

-To interrogate any of these logs double click on the 'Name', try this with Temp_Cryostat as shown in figure 9(b).
+To interrogate any of these logs double click on the 'Name', try this with Temp_Cryostat as shown in figure 5.

 .. figure:: /images/sample_logs2.gif
     :align: center

-    Figure 9(b): How to open the Sample Logs for the workspace and opening file Temp_Cryostat.
+    Figure 5: How to open the Sample Logs for the workspace and opening file Temp_Cryostat.

 Plotting spectra
 ----------------